ENROLLMENT: Poteau Campus

 High School Concurrent Students & Non-Degree Seeking Student Enrollments

-Students who are not seeking a degree in higher education or have not earned 9 or more credit hours are categorized as non-degree seeking students and may enroll on a walk-in basis to the Office of Admissions.
+Students who are not seeking a degree in higher education or have not earned 9 or more credit hours (cumulative at all colleges) are categorized as non-degree seeking students and may enroll on a walk-in basis to the Office of Admissions.

 Enrollment: at the SALLISAW Campus